connormanning/entwine/doc/source/quickstart.rst

 Going further
 --------------------------------------------------------------------------------

 The default settings are fine for many datasets, but Entwine provides many parameters to more finely control your indexing configuration.
-Check out ``docker run -it connormanning/entwine entwine build`` for a list of command line overrides.
+Check out ``docker run -it connormanning/entwine build`` for a list of command line overrides.
 We've already seen ``-i`` and ``-o``.
 Some other highlights:

 - ``-r``: Specify a dataset reprojection.
 If your data has no color and you reproject to ``EPSG:3857``, speck.ly can overlay imagery tiles in real-time.
 - ``-t``: Specify the number of indexing threads.
 The default is 9.
 If you have a monster machine like an EC2 c3.8xlarge instance, you can try 30.
 We recommend a number close to, but no greater than, the number of physical cores on the machine for optimal performance.